vvscode/docs/docs/verification/verification-rest-api/verification-rest-verification-api.md

 ---
 title: Verification API
+excerpt: >-
-excerpt: 'Verify users with SMS, flash calls (missed calls) or a regular call. hThis document serves as a user guide and documentation on how to use the Sinch Verification REST APIs.
-Find out more information about our API today.'
+  Verify users with SMS, flash calls (missed calls) or a regular call. hThis document serves as a user guide and documentation on how to use the Sinch Verification REST APIs.
+Find out more information about our API today.
 next:
   pages:
     - verification-rest-callback-api